stsatlantis/reporting/README.md

-Reporting tool fow Wanari Ltd.
+Reporting tool for Wanari Ltd.
 ==================
 Based on play-slick3-example